Delve inside some the UK's most popular destinations, and discover something new.

 Having housed some of the world’s most famous animals since then – including some enthusiastic penguins – perhaps the furthest reaching is a female black bear called Winnie.
 Calling ZSL London Zoo home from 1914 until 1934, Winnie became the unsuspecting inspiration for A.A.
 Milne’s Winnie The Pooh.
-Until he visited the zoo with his son, Christopher Robin (where do we know that name from?), Winnie The Pooh was actually known as just Pooh.
+Until he visited the zoo with his son, Christopher Robin (where do we know that name from?), Winnie was actually known as just Pooh.

 It’s impossible to miss the imposing Tower Of London on the banks of the River Thames in the very heart of the city.
 Built as a royal palace and a defence system, it was founded by William the Conquerer in the ever-eventful year of 1066 – a date that will send shudders down the spine of any school child studying British history.

 There are many weird and wonderful stories about the Tower.
 It has hosted 22 executions, including that of Anne Boleyn – one of Henry VIII’s doomed wives – and it is rumoured to be haunted by a veritable army of ghosts, not least a grizzly bear who lived in the tower.
 It housed a zoo once, in case you were wondering.

 Perhaps most peculiar of all is its flock of ravens.
 Superstition states that if all the ravens leave the Tower Of London, the entire kingdom will immediately fall.
 So embedded in history is the fable that each raven has their wings clipped to make sure the United Kingdom withstands.